I’m sure today’s kids would love it, but this 1970s Evel Knievel Stunt Cycle Toy is probably back to appeal to grown-ups.

 As I said, getting an original might set you back a bit due to so many not lasting the distance.
 But the new version is much the same and thanks to Jay Horowitz, the man behind the reissue, the price of this one new isn’t too restrictive.
 Obviously more than one in the 1970s.
 But still affordable.
 Whether that’s for nostalgia or to introduce the man and the toy to a new generation.

 Talking of that cost, it retails for $49.95.
-Also, check out the accessories on the site too, taking in everything from original posters through to clothing and mugs, A joy for a fan.
+Also, check out the accessories on the site, taking in everything from original posters through to clothing and mugs, A joy for a fan.
 Like me, in fact.
+Note that the 2023 edition (pictured below with the blue generator) is reduced to $39.95 right now.
+Which might help with the postage costs.